 The Bund is another popular part of the city to see the international influences along among the wharves and streets.
 The era reflects a colonial heritage, now bustling with high end restaurants, hotels and shopping, and looking across the river at the towering skyscrapers of the modern city.

-Ker & Downey’s destination experts will help you plan the perfect blend of history and modernity as you prepare to visit this exciting region of China.
+Ker & Downey’s Shanghai vacation experts will help you plan the perfect blend of history and modernity as you prepare to visit this exciting region of China.
+Travel to Shanghai, China with us today!